Chatter-Software-Development/ChatterSync/README.md

 ## Important Notes - **Don't Skip This Part!**
 1. Pay close attention to the "WiFi Setup" portion.
 If you don't do it right, it's going to be a pain!
 2. Connect to the center MicroUSB port (marked `USB`, not `PWR IN`).
 If you connect to the `PWR IN` port, nothing will happen.
+3. Be patient!
+The Raspberry Pi usually takes about 20-30 seconds to boot up.
+If you don't see the USB volume appear on your machine, give it a few more seconds.
-3. Don't run programs directly off of the ChatterSync device.
+4. Don't run programs directly off of the ChatterSync device.
 Copy them to the machine's internal memory first.
 This is the same rule you would follow when using a USB drive.
-4. When files are updated, the device will disconnect and reconnect from the machine.
+5. When files are updated, the device will disconnect and reconnect from the machine.
 This is normal behavior.

 ## WiFi Setup
 **This step is not complex, but it is important that you follow the steps EXACTLY, otherwise you will run into trouble.**